 - Have a persistent strong cough

-- Have a multiple pregnancy (such as twins or triplets).
+- Have multiple pregnancies (such as twins or triplets).

 When is surgery needed?

-If necessary, umbilical hernias can be treated with surgery to reposition the lump in place and strengthen weakness in the abdominal wall.
-This operation can be recommended for your child if the hernia is large or has not disappeared when they reach four or five years
+If necessary, umbilical hernias can be treated with surgery to reposition the lump and strengthen the weakness in the abdominal wall.
+This operation can be recommended for your child if the hernia is large or has not disappeared when they reach four or five years.

 Generally, you will be advised to wait until your child reaches this age because the operation is not essential unless there are complications.
-The risk of your child developing complications is very low.
+The risk of your child developing complications is shallow.

-However, surgery is recommended for most adults with umbilical hernia, since it is unlikely that the hernia will improve on its own when it is older and the risk of complications is greater.
+However, surgery is recommended for most adults with umbilical hernia since it is unlikely that the hernia will improve when it is older.
+The risk of complications is more significant.

 Complications that may develop as a result of an umbilical hernia include:

-- Obstruction where a section of the intestine is trapped outside the abdomen, causing nausea, vomiting and pain.
+- Obstruction is where a section of the intestine is trapped outside the abdomen, causing nausea, vomiting, and pain.

-- Strangulation where a section of the intestine is trapped and the blood supply is cut off; This requires emergency surgery in a matter of hours to release the trapped tissue and restore its blood supply so it does not die.
+- Strangulation is where a quarter of the intestine is trapped, and the blood supply is cut off; This requires emergency surgery in a matter of hours to release the trapped tissue and restore its blood supply so it does not die.